PPRO and Scalapay unlock access to BNPL in Southern Europe. Read more

 Click here for the Portuguese version

-PPRO Payment Services S.A. (“PPRO LU”), is a public limited company incorporated in Luxembourg (commercial register no. B235952) with its registered office at 48 Rue de Bragance, Luxembourg, 1255, Luxembourg.
-PPRO LU is regulated by the Commission de Surveillance du Secteur Financier (“CSSF”) and is authorised to provide payments services (CSSF register number Z00000022) within the European Union.
+PPRO Payment Services S.A. (“PPRO LU”), a public limited company incorporated in Luxembourg (commercial register no. B235952) with its registered office at 48 Rue de Bragance, Luxembourg, 1255, Luxembourg, is authorised and regulated by the Commission de Surveillance du Secteur Financier under License No Z00000022 as a Payment Institution.
+Mordechay Bring, Almir Majcic, and Bernard Richard Miles legally represent the company.

 References to PPRO shall refer to both PPRO UK and PPRO LU, unless the context requires otherwise or specific reference is made to either entity.